 I have never wittingly been within close proximity to 1. a surfboard 2. a video game or 3. heroin.

 My cat’s name is Helen.

-My favorite films include (in no particular order): “I, Tonya,” “Birdman,” “Very Bad Things” by Peter Berg, “Naked” by Mike Leigh, “Exotica” by Atom Egoyan, “Man Bites Dog,” “A Simple Plan” by Sam Raimi, “The Contender,” “Being There,” “In The Loop,” “My Name is Joe,” “Withnail and I,” “Carnal Knowledge,” “Who’s Afraid of Virginia Wolf,” “The King of Comedy,” “The Mother and the Whore,” “Day for Night,” “Pierrot le fou,” “The Lords of Discipline,” “Dead Man,” “Hell or High Water,” and “Three Days of the Condor.”
+My favorite films include (in no particular order): “Hell or High Water,” “I, Tonya,” “Birdman,” “Very Bad Things,” “Naked” by Mike Leigh, “Exotica” by Atom Egoyan, “Man Bites Dog,” “A Simple Plan,” “The Contender,” “Being There,” “In The Loop,” “My Name is Joe,” “Withnail and I,” “Carnal Knowledge,” “Who’s Afraid of Virginia Wolf,” “The King of Comedy,” “The Mother and the Whore,” “Day for Night,” “Pierrot le fou,” “The Lords of Discipline,” “Dead Man,” and “Three Days of the Condor.”